Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 .. image:: ../images/Test_1.png

-As can be seen in the figure, a higher propagation velocity in the lock chamber causes a larger head difference that occurs earlier than if the propagation velocity of the wave in the lock chamber equals the propagation velocity in the gate recess (translatory wave).
-The numerical instability occurs at roughly the same time step.
+As can be seen in the figure, for a propagation velocity of the wave in the lock chamber based on linear wave theory (equal to that in the gate recess) results in a significantly different shape.
+The peak negative head difference occurs earlier since the wave in the lock chamber reaches the second vertical opening at location W earlier.
+The peak itself is lowered since the translatory waves in the lock chamber and gate recess meet at location B. This is similar for the positive head difference peak.
+The numerical instability occurs at an earlier time step.

 Spacing between gate and gate recess wall
 --------------------------------